Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 [![](https://Consteelsoftware.com/wp-content/uploads/2021/04/6-2-Haunch-new-section.png)](./img/wp-content-uploads-2021-04-6-2-Haunch-new-section.png)

-This eccentricity causes additional effects in the analysis results due to the eccentric position of the sectional forces (for instance at the beam-to-column connection point of a frame with haunched beams and/or columns the equilibrium of the in-plane bending moments exists only if the additional moments from the eccentric axial forces are taken into account)
+This eccentricity causes additional effects in the analysis results due to the eccentric position of the sectional forces (for instance at the beam-to-column connection point of a frame with haunched beams and/or columns the equilibrium of the in-plane bending moments exists only if the additional moments from the eccentric axial forces are taken into account).

 ### Tapered members